veit/python-basics-tutorial/docs/appendix/glossary.rst

            at the beginning of an argument list and/or passed as elements of an iteration preceded by ``*``.

+   Constant
+       Python has :term:`immutable` objects, but no constant variables.
+       Variables refer to objects, but there is no way to prevent a new assignment from being made.

    Control flow
        Time sequence of the individual commands of a computer program.